 People are talking!
-Below are links to press coverage Tuli has gotten.
-Are you a media member who wants to write about us?
+Below are links to Tuli’s features in the media.
+Are you a journalist, blogger, or someone who wants to write about us?
 Have you written about us and want us to link to your coverage?
 Email email@example.com.
 Also, check out our media kit here.

 Gift Shop Magazine